umiseaz/mycontainer-lab/README.md

 # Verify VT-x Is Available
-- should enabea alreaduy prevuouly via bios
+- Should already be enabled previously via BIOS